johnfairh/TMLPersistentContainer/SourceDocs/Usage.md

 This depends on `NSPersistentStoreDescription.shouldAddStoreAsynchronously`, see [above](#nspersistentstoredescription-flags).

-[Jump to the API reference for MigrationDelegate] (Protocols/MigrationDelegate.html).
+See `MigrationDelegate`.

 ## Error reporting

 If the library finds a problem during migration then it invokes the client completion handler passed to `loadPersistentStores`.
-The errors that can be reported include various from Foundation and Core Data, as well as several specific to this library [that are described here](Enums/MigrationError.html).
+The errors that can be reported include various from Foundation and Core Data, as well as several specific to this library described in `MigrationError`.

 ## Working with multiple stores